Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Results

 \subsection{Distribution rate and fidelity trade-off}

-Fig. \ref{fig:jointDR_F} shows both the distribution rate and fidelity achieved by the protocols.
-Each datapoint shows the average rate and fidelity achieved for over 100 configurations of user sets $S \subseteq V$, where $|S|=4$ and each $S$ was randomly selected from $V$.
-For each protocol the simulations were repeated for a set of cutoff times $Q_c \in [1,20]$, with the value of $Q_c$ annotated on the datapoint.
+Fig.~\ref{fig:jointDR_F} shows both the distribution rate and fidelity achieved by the protocols.
+Each data point shows the average rate and fidelity achieved for over 100 configurations of user sets $S \subseteq V$, where $|S|=4$ and each $S$ was randomly selected from $V$.
+For each protocol the simulations were repeated for a set of cutoff times $Q_c \in [1,20]$, with the value of $Q_c$ annotated on the data point.
 Sweeping $Q_c$ shows how increasing the cutoff leads to GHZ states being distributed at a higher rate, but with a reduced fidelity.
 The Pareto frontier can be observed, which shows that the mp-t protocol had the best performance in the simulated network.
 Comparing the best performing multi-path protocol (mp-t) to the best single-path protocol (sp-t), multi-path routing gave an improvement in distribution rate of up to $8.3$ times and an improvement in GHZ state fidelity of up to $28\%$.
-The improvement in distribution rate (fidelity) was calculated by comparing maximum improvement in distribution rate between the mp-t and sp-t protocols, such that the other parameter, e.g. fidelity (rate), of mp-t protocol is equal to or better than the sp-t protocol.
-The maximum distribution rate speedup was achieved when comparing to the sp-t protocol operating with $Q_c = 20$, and the fidelity improvement was found when compared to the sp-t protocol with $Q_c = 13$.
+The improvement in distribution rate (resp. fidelity) was calculated by comparing the maximum improvement in distribution rate between the mp-t and sp-t protocols, such that the other parameter, e.g. fidelity (resp. rate), of mp-t protocol is equal to or better than the sp-t protocol.
+The maximum distribution rate speedup was achieved when comparing the mp-t protocol to the sp-t protocol operating with $Q_c = 13$, and the fidelity improvement when compared to the sp-t protocol with $Q_c = 20$.

-When comparing the star approaches (mp-s and sp-s), we see the mp-s protocol achieved an improvement in rate distribution rate of up to $\times 2.2$ and $16\%$ improvement in fidelity.
-Further, we see that for both single-path and multi-path routing, the tree approaches (msp-t and mp-t) outperformed the star approaches (sp-s and sp-t).
+When comparing the star approaches (mp-s and sp-s), we see the mp-s protocol achieved an improvement in distribution rate of up to $\times 2.2$ and $16\%$ improvement in fidelity.
+Further, we see that for both single-path and multi-path routing, the tree approaches (sp-t and mp-t) outperformed the star approaches (sp-s and mp-s).
 As the tree approaches select the least cost routing solution, the tree approaches, by definition, select routing solutions that give a higher distribution rate and fidelity.
-This is because the star routing solutions are valid, but not necessary optimal tree solutions.
-Results for different entanglement link generation probabilities $p \in \{0.2,0.3\}$, found in Appendix \ref{app:A}, show the same overall trends.
+This is because the star routing solutions are valid, but not necessarily optimal, tree solutions.
+Results for different entanglement link generation probabilities $p \in \{0.2,0.3\}$, found in Appendix \ref{app:res_app}, show the same overall trends.